Strategic Partnerships Officer

 The Water Foundation works in key watersheds across the West, as well as on federal policy, recognizing that water crosses political boundaries and natural places face similar challenges across the country.
 As a singularly focused water funder, the Water Foundation serves the entire water field, deploying staff expertise to move resources to the groups that can most effectively improve water systems that affect people and nature.
 The Water Foundation’s partners span a broad spectrum: conservation organizations, environmental justice groups, agricultural associations, water providers, business groups, and local, tribal, state, and federal agencies.

-In 2018, the Water Foundation developed an ambitious strategic framework to guide the efforts and impact of the organization in the coming years.
-This strategy, which reflects extensive field input from partners and stakeholders, takes a systemic approach.
-It prioritizes securing safe, clean water for people, restoring and sustaining freshwater environments, and building resilience to a changing climate.
+In 2024, the Water Foundation launched our ambitious strategic framework to guide the efforts and impact of the organization in the coming years.
+This strategy, which reflects extensive field input from partners and stakeholders, identifies the Foundation’s approach to catalyzing and advancing lasting water solutions at the local, state, and federal levels.
+The Foundation prioritizes securing safe, equitable, clean, and accessible water for people, restoring and sustaining freshwater ecosystems, and building climate resilient communities and watersheds.
 These three goals are critical to the future of water.
 In pursuing these goals, the Foundation supports the field in tackling immediate water problems, including polluted drinking water and collapsing ecosystems, in ways that alter system drivers, such as social inequality and outmoded infrastructure.
-While this strategy will be updated over the course of the next year, the big picture goals remain constant.
+We also work to mobilize new resources for water by convening the philanthropic community.
+In 2022, we expanded such efforts when the Water Table funder collaborative joined forces with the Foundation.
+This integration offers the opportunity to channel additional resources toward sustainable and equitable water solutions.

 Collaboration: Strategize, act, and learn in partnership with colleagues internally and externally to advance our collective goals.
 Deepen connections across and between water sector networks and related issues like climate, health, nature, food, and equity.